niess/calzone/docs/source/api.rst

       This property is a :py:class:`Geometry` instance.
 However, by default, no geometry is attached to the simulation.

+      When setting this property, a path to a geometry file, or a :py:class:`dict` geometry description, can be provided in lieu of a :py:class:`Geometry` object.
+For instance,

+      >>> simulation.geometry = "geometry.toml"

    .. autoattribute:: physics

       This property is a :py:class:`Physics` instance.
 By default, only (:python:`"standard"`) electromagnetic interactions are enabled.

+      When setting this property, the electromagnetic and/or hadronic physics models may be specified in lieu of a :py:class:`Physics` object.
+For instance,

+      >>> simulation.physics = "penelope-FTFP_BERT"

    .. autoattribute:: random